1 – “Concentrated feed is the basis of equine nutrition, hay is secondary.”

 ALFABEET

-Feeding the horse a diet with excess protein causes its body to produce more heat and ammonia, and not exactly an excitable behavior.
+Feeding a horse a diet with excess protein causes its body to produce more heat and ammonia, not necessarily excitable behavior.

-However, there are studies that reveal that a diet rich in non-structural carbohydrates (starch and simple sugars) is related to a potential excitability of the horse.
-Therefore, special attention must be paid to the supply of concentrated feeds of this type.
-Excitable horses benefit from foods low in starch and sugars.
+However, there are studies that show that a diet rich in non-structural carbohydrates (starch and simple sugars) is related to a horse's potential excitability.
+Therefore, special attention should be paid to the provision of concentrated feeds of this type.
+Horses with an excitable temperament benefit from feeds low in starch and sugars.

 GASTRO PRO